corda/samples/attachZIP/README.md

 There is one state `InvoiceState` and two flows `sendAttachment` and `downloadAttachment`.
 The flow logic is the following:

 * `sendAttachment`: send and sync the attachment between parties
+  1. Uploading attachment from local
+  2. Attaching the accachmentID to the transaction
+  3. Storing the attached file into attachment service at the conterparty's node (Automatically check if it already exists or not.
+If it does, do nothing; if not, download the attached file from the conterparty.)

 * `downloadAttchment`: save the attachment file from node's serviceHub to local
+  1. signing the attachment service in the node to download the file via attachmentID

 ![alt text](https://github.com/corda/samples/blob/release-V4/attachZIP/graph.png)